Welcome to Management Sciences!

 |MASc and PhD (research/thesis programs)||MMSc (coursework programs)|

-Fall 2021 term courses will be available both online and in person.
-Students may choose either delivery option when enrolment opens in August.
-Please check with the course instructors for details on how they will be managing their course delivery for the upcoming fall term.
+Fall 2023 term courses in the Faculty of Engineering will be in person.
+Please check with the course instructors for more details on how they will be managing their course delivery for the upcoming term.

 As a new student in Management Sciences, you will also need to become familiar with the department health and safety manual.
 After reading through the materials and completing the required modules the health and safety acknowledgment form (PDF) will need to be signed and submitted to the administrative officer.

 Below you will find general information to get you started with your graduate studies in Management Sciences at the University of Waterloo including:

 - Change of programs MMSc - MASc or | Change of programs from outside Management Sciences